 How to Store Taquitos

-To store leftover taquitos, allow them to cool completely, then place them in an airtight container in the refrigerator for up to 3 days.
-For longer storage, consider freezing the taquitos before frying them.
-Wrap them individually in plastic wrap and place them in a freezer-safe bag, where they can last for up to 3 months.
+Let leftovers cool, then put in an airtight container in the fridge for up to 3 days.
+For longer keep, freeze them before cooking.
+Wrap each one and put in a freezer bag for up to 3 months.

 Best Methods for Reheating